Holiday Packages in France

 Throughout France, there are a large amount of airports to fly into.
+The airport you touch down in will depend on which destinations you're planning on visiting.
 The two largest airports in the country are Charles de Gaulle Airport (CDG) and Orly Airport (ORY), which are both located outside of Paris.
-The next busiest airports are serve some of the country’s other major cities: Nice Côte D’Azur Airport (NCE), Lyon Saint Exupéry Airport (LYS), and Marseille Provence Airport (MRS).
+The next busiest airports are serve some of the country’s other major cities: Nice Côte D’Azur Airport (NCE) in the south, Lyon Saint Exupéry Airport (LYS), and Marseille Provence Airport (MRS).
 Once you have arrived in France, you can catch cheap flights between cities or catch the train on France’s national system, the SNCF.

 Travelling from Australia, all flights to France include at least one stopover.
 Major airports that offer flights between the two countries include Virgin Australia, Qantas, Emirates, Singapore Airlines, Cathay Pacific, British Airways, and Air France.
 Flying to France, you can arrive from Perth in about 20 hours and from the east coast cities in about 23 hours.